 In spite of the greater complexity of financial relations, the key determinant of system behavior remains the level of profits.
 The financial instability hypothesis incorporates the view of profits (Kalecky, 1965; Levy & David, 1983), in which the structure of aggregate demand determines profits.
 In the skeletal model, with highly simplified consumption behavior by receivers of profit incomes and wages, in each period aggregate profits equal aggregate investment.
 In a more complex (though still highly abstract) structure, aggregate profits match aggregate investment, plus the government deficit.
-Expectations of profits depend upon investment in the future, and realized profits are governed by investment; thus, whether or not liabilities are justified depends upon investment.
-Investment takes place now because businesspersons and their loaded bankers expect investment to take place in the future.
+Expectations of profits depend upon investment in the future, and realized profits are governed by investment; thus, whether or not liabilities are justified depends upon investment to take place in the future.